isomerpages/moe-kentridgesec/_school-information/Sec 1 Registration 2022.md

 For your child's/ward's **2023 Sec 1 Class allocation**, you will be able to check via **Parents Gateway** from 22 December 2022.

-For further clarification, please [Contact Us](www.kentridgesec.moe.edu.sg/school-information/contact-information).
+For further clarification, please <a href="https://www.kentridgesec.moe.edu.sg/school-information/contact-information/">Contact Us</a>.

 <ul class="jekyllcodex_accordion">
   <li>